mattermost/mattermost-ios-classic/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to the Mattermost iOS App - Pull Requests to this repository are reviewed monthly.

+Please test your PRs before submitting, and if applicable include unit tests.

 If this is your first pull request to a Mattermost repository, please also fill in the Contributor License Agreement at: http://www.mattermost.org/mattermost-contributor-agreement/